vrsekd/campaign-manager/backend/README.md

 - `POST /api/campaigns` - Create a new campaign
 - `PUT /api/campaigns/:id` - Update a campaign
 - `DELETE /api/campaigns/:id` - Delete a campaign
+- `POST /api/campaigns/checkout-banner` - Get banner for checkout (used in extensions)

 ### Campaign Schema